-I hope that’s what we’ve been doing by sharing our budgeting journey over the past almost 9 years.
+I hope that’s what we’ve been doing by sharing our budgeting journey over the past 9 years.

-What I can do is fix the mistakes and move forward which I have been doing every day.
+What I can do is fix the mistakes and move forward, which I have been doing every day.

-It’s lots of work, I won’t lie but it is nice to get money deposited while you sleep.
+It’s lots of work, I won’t lie, but it is nice to get money deposited while you sleep.

 I can do this.

-Self-motivation is a good motivator as is support from your online community, family, friends, and fellow bloggers in different niches.
+Self-motivation is a good motivator, as is support from your online community, family, friends, and fellow bloggers in different niches.

-When we retire I hope one day our son can take over CBB and continue to share his knowledge about finance.
+When we retire, I hope one day, our son can take over CBB and continue to share his knowledge about finance.

-If he doesn’t well, I suppose he can sell the blog if we’re dead and gone and keep the profits.
+If he doesn’t do well, I suppose he can sell the blog if we’re dead and gone and keep the profits.

-My point here is that starting a blog is a great way to earn extra income.
+Starting a blog is a great way to earn extra income.